Heinzeen/QMSan/README.md

 python3 build.py [flags]
 ```
 ### List of flags
-QMSAN supports many execution modes that will be passed as flags during the compilation process.
+QMSan supports many execution modes that will be passed as flags during the compilation process.
 | Flag | Description |
 | --- | ----------- |
 |  --afl | Fuzzing mode|